 - Effective capturing and assessment of ideas and the screening out of those that are misaligned, ineffective or otherwise not appropriate.

 - The completion of standardized business cases using comprehensive cost / benefit analysis tools to identify performance metrics and targets.

 - Evaluation and validation of proposals by product and portfolio managers to ensure alignment with strategic objectives, the capability to deliver, and the sufficiency of expected performance targets.

 - The prioritization of proposed investments based on these criteria into an actively managed strategic roadmap for the entire product portfolio.

-An effective lean governance process must also be developed and put in place.
+An effective lean portfolio management process must also be developed and put in place.
 That must ensure that there are adequate controls for leadership without restricting the ability for teams to deliver in the most effective and efficient way.
-In NPD that governance should be in the form of a stage gate process that provides appropriate control points from the start of the investments process through the commercialization of the finished product.
+In New Product Development that governance should be in the form of a stage gate process that provides appropriate control points from the start of the investments process through the commercialization of the finished product.

-Organizations must have exceptional resource management to ensure the right people with the right skills are always available, without compromising the ability of other investments to deliver.
-Effective NPD will enable improved resource capacity and capability planning, improving overall utilization rates and ensuring gaps are identified and addressed before impacting performance.
+Organizations must have exceptional resource planning tools to ensure the right people with the right skills are always available, without compromising the ability of other investments to deliver.
+Effective New Product Development will enable improved resource capacity and capability planning, improving overall utilization rates and ensuring gaps are identified and addressed before impacting performance.

 An adaptive and continuous planning process

-Critical to NPD success is effective and efficient execution of product development initiatives.
+Critical to New Product Development success is effective and efficient execution of product development initiatives.
 That requires an adaptive planning processes to be in place to allow for pivots and changes when required without creating inertia in the value delivery stream.
 That must exist across all portfolios, all investment levels and all elements of the tri-modal reality of work delivery and must include: